pijng/goinject/README.md

-# go-inject
+# goinject

-go-inject is a wrapper library for creating Go preprocessors.
+goinject is a wrapper library for creating Go preprocessors.

 ## Usage

-go-inject allows you to create custom preprocessors by defining a struct that satisfies the `Modifier` interface.
+goinject allows you to create custom preprocessors by defining a struct that satisfies the `Modifier` interface.
 This interface has only one method, `Modify`, which accepts a `(*dst.File, *decorator.Decorator, *decorator.Restorer)` representing the AST of a Go source file, file decorator and imports restorer.
 This method must return a modified `*dst.File`.

 ## Process Function